-Tales of Pirx the Pilot is a collection of short stories by Stanisław Lem, first published in 1968 in Poland, and was translated to English in 2 parts (Tales of Pirx the Pilot & More Tales of Pirx the Pilot).
+Tales of Pirx the Pilot is a collection of short stories by Stanisław Lem, first published in 1968 in Poland, and was translated to English in two parts (Tales of Pirx the Pilot & More Tales of Pirx the Pilot).

-Tales of Pirx the Pilot
+Tales of Pirx the Pilot provides examples of:

-- Absent Aliens: Played straight, subverted in "Pirx's Tale"
+- Absent Aliens: Played straight, and subverted (maybe?) in Pirx's Tale

 - A.I.
 Is a Crapshoot: Played with a lot.
 Computers and robots become more human over the course of the stories, up to and including human flaws.
 Played dead straight in The Inquest.